Chandradeep07/Quiz-game/README.md

 ```

 ## Guidance By -
-This project is done under the guidance of Prof. Sumit kalra.
+This project is done under the guidance of Dr. Sumit kalra.